pylayers/pylayers/doc/index.rst

 in Indoor environments.

-The simulator is able to welcome various kind of radio propagation solvers from the simpler to the more complex.
-The current version can generate UWB channel impulse responses along trajectory thanks to external C functions which have been developed few years ago in the french ANR project AUBADE.
+The simulator is able to welcome various kind of radio propagation solvers of unequal complexity.
+The current version can generate UWB channel impulse responses along trajectory thanks to external C functions which have been developed few years ago during the french ANR project AUBADE.

 Taking advantage of the project FP7 UCELLS, FP7 WHERE1 and FP7 WHERE2 the tool
 has gradually been dedicated to localization applications.
 Pylayers contains various functions which allows to estimate the position based a given number of Location Dependent Parameters (LDPs)

-Currently, the emphasis is

-which are obtained by exploiting the Simpy dicrete event package and the Transit code originaly developped by

 Features included in the current development version goes through different layers.